ShahinSHH/COVID-CAPS/README.md

 or negative.
 In other words the three labels of normal, bacterial, and non-COVID viral together form the negative class.

-<h4>Note that the provided dataset have been updated many times as of its first publishing, so make sure to check the dimension of images and number of available classes (labels) before running the COVID-CAPS model.<\h4>
+<h4>Note:</h4> that the provided dataset have been updated many times as of its first publishing, so make sure to check the dimension of images and number of available classes (labels) before running the COVID-CAPS model.

 ## Pre-Training
 Our pre-training dataset consists of 94323 frontal view chest X-ray images for common thorax diseases.
 This dataset is extracted from the NIH Chest X-ray dataset available online for public access <a href="https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345">here</a>.
 Chest X-ray14 dataset originally contains 112120 X-ray images for 14 thorax abnormalities.
 This dataset also contains normal cases without specific findings in their corresponding images.<br>To reduce the number of categories, we classified these 15 groups into 5 categories based on the underlying relations between the abnormalities in each disease.
 The first four groups are dedicated to No findings, Tumors, Pleural diseases, and Lung infections categories.
 The fifth group encompasses other images without specific relations with the first four groups.